1Password/solutions/connect/reverse-sharing/README.md

 # Basic 1Password Connect Item Creator Webapp

 A very simple web application built with Flask and deployable via Docker.
-It provides a basic web form to create new Login items in a specified 1Password vault using the 1Password Connect REST API. **Note:** This version does not include any user authentication.
+It provides a basic web form to create new Login items in a specified 1Password vault using the 1Password Connect REST API. **Note:** This version is a proof of concept that can be deployed locally.
+For production use, look at our [connect documentation](https://developer.1password.com/docs/connect/get-started/).

 ## Features